University of Wisconsin–Madison

 • Physicochemical categories of small drug molecules

-• Neutral, acids, bases, zwitterions; pH-solubility profile for acids & bases
+• pH-solubility profile for acids & bases

-• MAD (single compartment)
+• Maximum Absorbable Dose (MAD) (single compartment)

-Solid State (Part 1)
+Solid State Phenomena (Part 1)

 • Solids, their properties, impact and measurement/characterization